Joseph DeRisi: Early life and education

 DeRisi was raised in Carmichael, California, where he graduated from Del Campo High School.
-He received a B.A. in Biochemistry and Molecular Biology in 1992 from the University of California, Santa Cruz.
+He received a B.A. in biochemistry and molecular biology in 1992 from the University of California, Santa Cruz.

-DeRisi earned his Ph.D. in Biochemistry from Stanford University in 1999.
+DeRisi earned his Ph.D. in biochemistry from Stanford University in 1999.
 Working in the laboratory of Patrick O. Brown, he developed methods for the production and use of DNA microarrays in molecular biology, and his thesis was a genome-wide expression analysis of the budding yeast S. cerevisiae.
 Upon graduation, DeRisi accepted a position as a Sandler Fellow at the University of California San Francisco.

-Career
+Career and research

-Joseph DeRisi is a co-president of the Chan Zuckerberg Biohub, and Chair of the Department of Biochemistry and Biophysics at the University of California, San Francisco (UCSF) with a joint appointment at the California Institute for Quantitative Biosciences (QB3).
-He is a former Howard Hughes Medical Institute (HHMI) Investigator.
+DeRisi has been a faculty member of the UCSF biochemistry and biophysics department since 1999.
+As of 2022 he is a professor of biochemistry and biophysics and is also the director of UCSF's Sandler Program for Breakthrough Biomedical Research.

-DeRisi's best-known achievements are printing the first whole genome expression array, performing the first broad analysis of differential gene expression in cancer cells, profiling gene expression throughout the lifecycle of the malaria-causing protozoan Plasmodium falciparum, his discovery of the SARS virus, and pioneering virus discovery using gene hybridization array and DNA sequencing technologies.
+DeRisi is known for printing the first whole-genome expression array, performing the first broad analysis of differential gene expression in cancer cells, profiling gene expression throughout the lifecycle of the malaria-causing protozoan Plasmodium falciparum, genomic characterization of the SARS-CoV-1 virus, and pioneering virus discovery using gene hybridization arrays and DNA sequencing technologies.

-DeRisi uses microarrays extensively in his work, and has designed and built both hardware and software for microarrays.
-He is a proponent of open access to microarray technology, and maintains a website with software and protocols for microarray operations.
-He is also a proponent of open access publishing, and has publications in the Public Library of Science journals.
+In his early career, DeRisi was a pioneer of microarrays, and designed and built both hardware and software for microarrays.
+He was a proponent of open access to microarray technology, and maintained a website with software and protocols for microarray operations.
+He is also a proponent of open access publishing.

+In 2002, DeRisi and his research collaborator David Wang developed the ViroChip, a DNA microarray that could be used to rapidly identify viruses in a sample of blood or tissue.
+He used the tool to help identify the SARS-CoV-1 virus in 2003.
+In 2004, DeRisi was named a MacArthur fellow for his work with ViroChip and genomic diagnostic techniques.

+DeRisi became a Howard Hughes Medical Institute (HHMI) investigator in 2005, and received financial support from HHMI for his research.
+He remained an investigator until 2016.

-DeRisi has identified putative disease-causing viruses in humans (cancer, SARS, other respiratory infections, paraneoplastic encephalitis, etc.), and animals ranging from parrots and cockatiels to honeybees and boa constrictors.
+DeRisi and his colleagues employ metagenomic next-generation sequencing (mNGS) for various applications including the identification of causal agents for cases of infectious encephalitis, meningitis, and discrimination between autoimmune and infectious causes - diagnosing cases that are difficult to decipher using traditional clinical laboratory techniques.
+Using metagenomic sequencing, DeRisi has identified disease-causing viruses in humans, and in animals ranging from parrots and cockatiels to honeybees and boa constrictors.
 He and a research partner, Don Ganem, have identified a parasite, Nosema ceranae, that appears to be responsible for colony collapse among honeybees.
 He has also de-bunked the relation of viruses to certain subsets of human cancer.

-Perhaps most relevant to contemporary global health, based on extensive characterization of the malaria-causing pathogen, Plasmodium falciparum, DeRisi's group has developed profoundly promising candidate drugs to cure malaria.

-In 2004 DeRisi was named a MacArthur fellow (the "Genius" award), in 2008 was awarded the 14th Annual Heinz Award for Technology, the Economy, and Employment, in 2013 was elected as a fellow of the California Academy of Sciences and to the Academy of the American Society of Microbiology, and in 2014 he received the John J. Carty Award for the Advancement of Science from the National Academy of Sciences.
-In 2015, he was elected to the American Academy of Arts and Sciences, and in 2016 he was elected to the National Academy of Sciences and the National Academy of Medicine.